kubermatic/docs/content/kubermatic/master/architecture/support_policy/provider_support_matrix/kubevirt/kubevirt.en.md

       - Snapshot
       - HotplugVolumes
 ```

+More information on the KubeVirt feature gates can be found [here: KubeVirt Feature Gates](https://kubevirt.io/user-guide/operations/activating_feature_gates/#how-to-activate-a-feature-gate)

 ### Use KKP with KubeVirt
 In order to allow KKP to provision VMs(worker nodes) in KubeVirt, users provide the kubeconfig of the Kubernetes cluster